stakater/kubestackplus-docs/content/for-developers/expose-your-application.md

     app: nordmart
 "```"

-In the above example, a service named nordmart-service is defined with the LoadBalancer type, exposing port 80 and forwarding traffic to port 8080 of the application.
+In the above example, a service named `nordmart-service` is defined with the LoadBalancer type, exposing port 80 and forwarding traffic to port 8080 of the application.

 b.
 After applying the configuration, OpenShift will provision a load balancer in the cloud environment, which will route external traffic to your application.

 c.
-Obtain the load balancer's IP address or domain name provided by your cloud provider to access your application.
+Obtain the load balancer IP address or domain name provided by your cloud provider to access your application.
 For example: `http://<load-balancer-ip>:<port>`

 ## Whitelisting application routes